 Where can I stay while at the Blue Lagoon?

 The Blue Lagoon is located about 45 minutes from downtown Reykjavik, so it’s possible to just get a hotel in the city (I highly recommend the Kvosin Downtown Hotel for your time in Reykjavik) and then make a day trip to the lagoon.
 Some companies offer wheelchair accessible tours that make a stop at the Blue Lagoon.
 If this sounds like a good option to you, check out Iceland Unlimited.
 It’s an awesome accessible tour company and I did a Golden Circle tour and a Northern Lights hunt with them (articles about those experiences will be coming out soon!).
+Also check out this guide for more information on Iceland travel in general.

 However, if you’re like me and a few hours doesn’t seem like enough time to get the full effect of this world wonder, then consider staying at the Blue Lagoon Silica Hotel.
 This is currently the only hotel operated by the lagoon and there are only 15 rooms in the hotel so it’s necessary to make reservations as early as possible.
 Another larger hotel is expected to open in 2017, but for now the Silica Hotel is the only option.